-The Sonoma County Junior College District has partnered with the Center for Sustainable Energy (CSE) and other key agencies to develop a microgrid on the Santa Rosa Junior College campus that will reduce campus greenhouse gas emissions, increase electricity reliability, and lower the college’s energy costs.
+The Sonoma County Junior College District partnered with the Center for Sustainable Energy (CSE) and other key agencies to develop a microgrid on the Santa Rosa Junior College campus to reduce campus greenhouse gas emissions, increase electricity reliability and lower the college’s energy costs.

-With funding from the California Energy Commission, CSE is evaluating, testing and verifying three types of distributed energy resource (DER) elements – photovoltaic (PV) generation, energy storage, and load reduction and control systems – all managed by a single microgrid controller.
-The new equipment will be integrated with existing solar PV installations as well as an existing battery.
+With funding from the California Energy Commission, CSE evaluated, tested and verifyied three types of distributed energy resource (DER) elements – photovoltaic (PV) generation, energy storage, and load reduction and control systems – all managed by a single microgrid controller.
+The new equipment was integrated with existing solar PV installations as well as an existing battery.